-Inbound marketing is all about the marketing funnel, but for newcomers it can be overwhelming to think in terms of the funnel and where your efforts should lie.
-It’s not uncommon for those new to inbound to hash out campaign after campaign, paying painstaking attention to the buyer’s journey at each stage and thinking through the conversion process.
+Inbound marketing is all about the marketing funnel, but for newcomers, it can be overwhelming.
+It’s not uncommon for those new to inbound to hash out campaign after campaign, paying painstaking attention to the buyer’s journey at each stage.

-However, most inbound experts will agree that while campaigns are important, people make mistakes by focusing their upfront efforts on too many campaigns.
-Instead, your marketing efforts should be focused primarily on the top of the funnel, especially if you are a newer business, as this is where lead generation occurs.
+However, while campaigns are important, most people make the mistakes of focusing their upfront efforts on too many campaigns.
+Instead, your marketing efforts should be focused primarily on the top of the funnel, as this is where lead generation occurs.
 Without leads to generate, there are no leads to nurture.

 This goal of lead generation is that a business can benefit from building an audience.
-A key tenant of content marketing, the building of an audience is contingent on understanding the audience you are writing towards and knowing your content tilt—that is the unique proposition or view that your content brings.
+A key tenant of content marketing is understanding the audience you are writing to and knowing your content tilt.
 Creating this niche for yourself allows you an audience that will continue to consume your content, and therefore, promises a steady visitation.
 From there, it’s a matter of converting this audience into leads.
-When you can do so consistently, your lead generation is considered “steady”.
+When you can do so consistently, your lead generation is considered “steady.”

 The key to any business growth is scalability.
 But how do you translate a marketing funnel to meet scalability needs?
 The first requirement is to look solely at the numbers.
-If you’re struggling to bring in site traffic of about 1,500 a month and are only converting that traffic to leads at a rate of 3%, the outlook for company growth isn’t promising.
+If you are struggling to bring in 1,500 web visitors per month and are only converting that traffic to leads at a rate of 3%, the outlook for company growth is not promising.

 Another important factor to a scalable marketing funnel?
 Maintaining consistent conversion rates.
-This means following best practices and business experience when it comes to your landing pages, forms and content offers.
-If your visitor to lead conversion rate is 5% and your lead to customer conversion rate is 1%, and your current visitation numbers make it possible to meet marketing and sales goals at those rates, then it’s absolutely vital that those rates don’t change negatively.
+This means following best practices and business experience when it comes to your landing pages, forms, and offers.
+If your visitor-to-lead conversion rate is 5% and your lead-to-customer conversion rate is 1%, then it’s vital that those rates don’t change negatively.
 Ideally, these rates would even improve to allow for continued growth.

-However, consistent rates at the very least allow you to account for the amount of lead generation you can expect in any given month, and in turn, how many of those leads you can anticipate moving into the sales funnel.
-Through maintenance of your buyer’s journey content and feedback from your sales team, you can ensure that your content is working in the way it should at the rate it should, allowing your team to make better plans about your growth.
+However, consistent rates allow you to account for the amount of lead generation you can expect in a month.
+And in turn, how many of those leads you can anticipate moving into the sales funnel.
+Through maintenance of your buyer’s journey content and feedback from your sales team, you can ensure your content is working in the way it should.

 Keeping Up With the Content

-For businesses seeing inbound success it can be tempting to lapse in your efforts, or even change direction due to comfortable growth.
+For businesses seeing inbound success, it is tempting to lapse in your efforts or change direction due to comfortable growth.
 However, this can be incredibly damaging to your lead income.
-In order for your lead income to be steady and consistent, content must also be steady and consistent.
+In order for your lead income to be consistent, content must also be consistent.

 Again, we return to the issue of scalability.
-Knowing that content is the basis of visitation and lead generation, it’s important to maintain that generation in order to maintain results.
+Knowing that content is the basis of lead generation, it’s important to maintain that generation to maintain results.
 But how do you do that without your content growing stale?
-It’s a matter of not only knowing your industry and audience, but also becoming an authority so that you can take an innovative and leading approach in the content you create.
+It’s a matter of knowing your audience so that you can take a leading approach in content creation.
 Ideally, as you grow it should be simple for your business to put processes in place to make you a content machine.
-Taking the step to keep up with your content ensures that your business is able to continue to grow with ease.
+Taking the step to keep up with your content ensures your business is able to continue to grow with ease.

-With the slow to start methods of inbound marketing, it may seem difficult to grow a business off of inbound marketing alone.
-However, the power of inbound marketing and content creation to generate leads can be a powerful tool for a business looking to grow.
-The key in continued success with inbound marketing and business growth is to promote and nourish this lead income to ensure that the marketing funnel is working to full effect, and that your business can sustain.
+With the slow-to-start methods of inbound marketing, it may seem difficult to grow a business using this strategy alone.
+However, the power of inbound marketing to generate leads is a powerful tool for a business looking to grow.
+The key to continued success with inbound is to nourish this lead income to ensure your marketing funnel is working to full effect.